jmfriedt/NISAR_pbr/README.md

 # Passive Bistatic RADAR using the spaceborne L and S-band NISAR satellite signal

 A. Witze, *Arctic scientists iced out by radar mission*, Nature **566** (7 Feb.
 2019): "Most other SAR missions are right-looking
 [... but...]
-NISAR science team decided to make its satellite left-looking for its entire primary mission." confirmed by https://science.nasa.gov/mission/nisar/observation-strategy/: "As NISAR will be only left-looking -- a change in observation tactics since the early planning stages -- the mission will rely on data from the international constellation of SAR satellites to supplement its coverage around the Arctic pole" (last updated Jul 23, 2025)
+NISAR science team decided to make its satellite **left-looking** for its entire primary mission." confirmed by https://science.nasa.gov/mission/nisar/observation-strategy/: "As NISAR will be only **left-looking** -- a change in observation tactics since the early planning stages -- the mission will rely on data from the international constellation of SAR satellites to supplement its coverage around the Arctic pole" (last updated Jul 23, 2025).

+Funny enough, this <a href="https://science.nasa.gov/video-detail/amf-1a1ed0e7-59b4-4a9d-acc5-d52896620f2b/">video</a> from the NASA web site still shows the spaceborne RADAR shooting to the right, as does <a href="https://www.isro.gov.in/media_isro/image/index/NISAR/Picture3.jpg.webp">picture</a> from ISRO.

 ## Need to know when to listen